 From the late 1870s cycle clubs sprang up around the country.
 By 1897 there were 64 registered bicycle clubs in New Zealand.
 They held training sessions, organised group rides and races, and lobbied for cyclists’ rights.

 The first all-women cycling club in Australasia was the Atalanta Cycle Club, started in Christchurch in 1892.
-Suffrage campaigner Kate Sheppard and dress reformer Alice Burn were members of the club, which organised picnics, day trips and longer tours.
+Social reformer Blanche Lough and rational dress advocate Alice Burn were members of the club, which organised picnics, day trips and longer tours.
 Women’s clubs became synonymous with the emancipation they sought.

 The women of Christchurch’s Atalanta Cycling Club attracted hostility when they wore ‘bloomers’ or knickerbockers on their outings.
 People shouted abuse and sometimes threw stones.
 The first captain, Blanche Lough, sometimes got her brother to accompany the group as a result.
 In 1893 the club decided to revert to skirts for cycling, but that rule was relaxed as the controversial ‘dress reform’ garments became more acceptable.